Appdynamics/websphere-mq-monitoring-extension/README.md

 If this extension is configured for **CLIENT** transport type (more on that later), please make sure the MQ's host and port is accessible.

-If this extension is configured for **CLIENT** transport type (more on that later), admin level credentials to the queue manager would be needed.
+If this extension is configured for **CLIENT** transport type (more on that later), credentials of user with correct access rights would be needed in config.yaml (more on that later).
 If the hosting OS for IBM MQ is Windows, Windows user credentials will be needed.

+This extension has been tested on Windows and Unix systems.
+Customers have successfully gotten it to work on AIX systems as well.

 Dependencies
 ------------